-Exam Grading (Total of 4 Exams)
+Mini-Exam Grading (Total of 7 Mini-Exams)

-Exams will be graded out of 50 "points".
+Mini-Exams will be graded out of 20-30 "points".
 These points do not count towards your final grade, but instead will be used to determine what level was achieved on the exam.
 Exams will be determined to be Strong, Satisfactory, or Unsatisfactory AFTER Exam corrections.
 Scores will be used when calculating final grades.

-To earn a grade of Strong on an exam (and a score of 2):
+To earn a grade of Strong on a mini-exam (and a score of 2):

-- The exam must be completed on time within D2L - The submission must earn a minimum grade of 40/50 (80%)
+- The mini-exam must be completed on time within D2L - The submission must earn a minimum grade of 24/30 (80%) or a 16/20 (80%)

-To earn a grade of Satisfactory on an exam (and a score of 1):
+To earn a grade of Satisfactory on a mini-exam (and a score of 1):

-- The exam must be completed on time within D2L - The submission must earn a minimum grade of 29/50 (58%)
+- The exam must be completed on time within D2L - The submission must earn a minimum grade of 17/30 (57%) or a 11/20 (55%)

-Exams that are not completed on time, or that earn less than 58%, will earn a grade of Unsatisfactory (and a score of 0)
+Mini-Exams that are not completed on time, or that earn less than the grades stated above, will earn a grade of Unsatisfactory (and a score of 0)

-Students will have the opportunity to review and submit exam corrections to earn back points lost on their exam with the goal of achieving either a "Strong" or a "Satisfactory grade".
+Students will have the opportunity to review and submit exam corrections to earn back points lost on their mini-exam with the goal of achieving either a "Strong" or a "Satisfactory grade".
 (See Exam Corrections)